SenseLogic/ATLAS/README.md

 *   open the child notes from the editing view;
 *   reveal the current note from the editing view;
 *   create child notes from the editing view and the contextual file menu;
-*   keep the folders and their notes together when sorting them in :
+*   sort folders and their notes together in :
     *   natural alphabetical order;
     *   reverse natural alphabetical order;
     *   creation time order;